AdguardTeam/AdGuardDNS/doc/configuration.md

 ### <a href="#upstream-healthcheck" id="upstream-healthcheck" name="upstream-healthcheck">Healthcheck</a>

 If `enabled` is true, the upstream healthcheck is enabled.
-The healthcheck worker probes the main upstream with an `A` query for a domain created from `domain_template`.
+The healthcheck worker probes the main upstreams with an `A` query for a domain created from `domain_template`.
 If there is an error, timeout, or a response different from a `NOERROR` one then the main upstream is considered down, and all requests are redirected to fallback upstream servers for the time set by `backoff_duration`.
 Afterwards, if a worker probe is successful, AdGuard DNS considers the connection to the main upstream as restored, and requests are routed back to it.

 - <a href="#u-h-enabled" id="u-h-enabled" name="u-h-enabled">`enabled`</a>: If true, the upstream healthcheck is enabled.